Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Model and identification

-With these assumptions in hand, the model parameters are ($F_{x},\gamma,f_{\beta|X_{1}}$): the state transition, the homogeneous payoff parameter $\gamma=(\gamma_{a}:a\in\tilde{A})\in\mathbb{R}^{|A|(k-1)}$, and the conditional distribution of permanent unobserved heterogeneity.
-As the state transition is identified by direct observation, the following result deals with the other parameters:
+The model parameters are ($F_{x},\gamma,f_{\beta|X_{1}}$): the state transition, the homogeneous payoff parameter, and the conditional distribution of permanent unobserved heterogeneity.
+As the state transition is identified by direct observation, the following result handles the remaining parameters: